Dream UP!

 • Partner with Trinity Childcare to support training needs of staff to meet regulations to support obtaining licensure.
 This will allow greater access to those who receive WI Shares, the state child care assistance.

-• Support both Tomahawk and Merrill Schools who are working toward providing high school students curriculum where students can receive college credit and training towards Early Childhood Education.
+• both Tomahawk and Merrill Schools who are working toward providing high school students curriculum where students can receive college credit and training towards Early Childhood Education.

 • Collaborate with the Chambers of Commerce in Merrill and Tomahawk to provide educational outreach to multiple non-profit organizations and businesses to support increasing childcare capacity.
 This included sharing information from a locally conducted survey.